A child is distracting her mother who is trying to work on her laptop

 How can I get an ADHD assessment for my child?

-Getting your child assessed and possibly diagnosed for ADHD (Attention Deficit Hyperactivity Disorder) can be a difficult and lengthy process, but as a first step, make an appointment to see your GP, taking with you a full documented account of any concerns you or other people in your child’s life (teachers/carers) have raised.
+Getting your child assessed for ADHD (Attention Deficit Hyperactivity Disorder) can be a difficult and lengthy process, but the first step is to make an appointment with your GP.

-GPs cannot complete ADHD assessments themselves but can refer your child to a specialist such as a psychiatrist, paediatrician, neurologist or psychologist.
+GPs cannot complete ADHD assessments themselves, but they can refer your child to a specialist such as a psychiatrist, paediatrician, neurologist, psychologist or child and youth nurse practitioner.

 • A persistent pattern of inattention/and or hyperactivity that interferes with functioning or development over a period of at least six months.

-• Several of the symptoms were present before the age of twelve.
+• Several ADHD symptoms were present before the age of twelve.

 • ADHD symptoms are present in two or more settings, for example, at home and at school.